Marianne Simpson, a specialist in special education has put all of her heart in supporting children with autism in Vietnam for 17 years.

-Mrs Marianne and her husband
+Marianne and her husband

 In addition to operating the Center, Marianne and Hien also organised various events for families who needed special education support.
 “I could see a change in attitude,” says Marianne, who says parents’ expectations are now much higher for their children who have disabilities.
-“There is still a long way to go.”
+“However, there is still a long way to go.”

 During her placement, Marianne promoted a hands-on approach to teaching and constantly reinforced the virtues of patience.
 “Marianne was always attentive towards parents, giving them time to share their story and hear about their concerns,” says Hien.
-“I learnt by her example, it made a deep impression on me.”
+“I learnt by her example, and it made a deep impression on me.”

-After their placement ended Marianne and her husband in 2012, Chris stayed on in Vietnam to help Hien open a school for children with special education needs.
+After their placement ended in 2012, Marianne and her husband Chris stayed on in Vietnam to help Hien open a school for children with special education needs.

 It was the first school for children with disabilities in Nha Trang, supporting over 100 families.
 For the first time, local children with special educational needs had a dedicated school.
 It was life-changing.